 Naturally, this refers more to animals born in the wild than to our household pets, but people think it’s OK to drop off a cat that has been conditioned to eat and drink from bowls indoors near a small patch of woods and think they’ll easily be able to hunt small prey.
 In a city like New York, there isn’t enough live prey for the huge number of abandoned cats to hunt so they survive by competing with rats, squirrels, pigeons, and even raccoons and possum to scrounge through garbage for scraps.
 Then, people get angry when their garbage bags have been ripped open.
-Some of these people, mentally ill cowards without compassion, put poison out for animals to eat.
-This also, in my opinion, should land people in jail.
+Some of these people, mentally ill cowards, put poison out for animals to eat.
+This betrays a frightening lack of compassion for living beings and also, in my opinion, should land people in jail.

 Pretty dysfuctional, to say the least.

 So, thousands of stray pets wind up in the streets and they multiply rapidly.
 This is a large problem.
 I’ve rescued kittens that were two to three weeks old in the middle of winter.
 I can only imagine how many freeze and starve to death every year.
 The ASPCA has mobile trucks in NYC (and I’m sure in all cities) that will perform neutering very inexpensively for people living on a tight budget.
 There is no excuse to cause so much suffering.
 It’s just another way we show how uncivilized we are as a society.